-The Winery "Braida di Giacomo Bologna" is located in the municipality of Rocchetta Tànaro (Asti) in the Italian region Piedmont
+The "Braida di Giacomo Bologna" winery is located in the municipality of Rocchetta Tànaro (Province of Asti) in the Italian region Piedmont

 , It was founded by Guiseppe Bologna and is named after its nickname "Braida".
-In the early 1970s, it was taken over by his son Giacomo Bologna (+1990).
+It was taken over by his son Giacomo Bologna (+1990) in the early 1970s.
 The vineyards are planted with the varieties Barbera, Brachetto, Chardonnay, Dolcetto, Pinot Nero, Riesling Renano (Rheinriesling) and others.
-Today, the exquisite Californian-style estate is run by his widow Anna and his children Guiseppe "Bepe" and Raffaela.
+Today, the exquisite estate in California style is run by his widow Anna and his children Guiseppe "Bepe" and Raffaela.
 During a stay in California in the 1970s, Giacomo Bologna was founded by the famous oenologist André Tchelistcheff

 (1901-1994) with the Barrique

-The first wine matured in Barrique was the red wine created at the beginning of the 1980s Barbera d'Asti
+The first wine to be aged in barrels was the red wine created in the early 1980s Barbera d'Asti

-(then DOC, now DOCG) called "Bricco del'Uccellone" from very old Barbera vines, aged for 12 months in oak barrels.
-He owes his name to an old lady who once lived in the adjoining house of the estate and was always dressed in black.
-It was nicknamed "l'uselun" ("the big bird").
-It then followed the also made Barbera and oak matured "Bricco della Bigottà” (15 months) and only produced in good years "Ai Suma" (Spätlese).
-All of these wines still age up to 12 months in the bottle before being marketed.
-Two cuvées also aged in barrique are "Il Baciale" (Barbera and Pinot Nero) and "Il Fiore" from Chardonnay and Riesling, bought from the 1988 "Fiori Serra" vineyard.
+(then DOC, now DOCG) called "Bricco del'Uccellone" from very old Barbera vines, which matures in oak barrels for 12 months.
+It owes its name to an old lady who once lived in the manor's annex and was always dressed in black.
+It had the nickname “l'uselun” (German for “the big bird”).
+This was followed by the “Bricco della Bigottà” (15 months), also made from Barbera and matured in oak barrels, and “Ai Suma” (late harvest) produced only in good years.
+All of these wines mature in the bottle for up to 12 months before they are marketed.
+Two cuvées also developed in barrels are "Il Baciale" from the varieties Barbera and Pinot Nero and the "Il Fiore" from the varieties Chardonnay and Riesling, which was bought in 1988 from the vineyard "Fiori Serra".
 The classic style Barbera “La Monella” has been around since 1961.
-The DOCG wine will also be on sale Brachetto d'Acqui
+DOCG wine is also available Brachetto d'Acqui